Level-9/deconz-lxc/README.md

 LXC-container behaives slightly different than Docker containers.
 LXC-container's are more similar to standard vitual machines in that sense that standard support for running daemons (i.e. systemd) is present and therefore it is really no problem to install VNC in the container afterwards, if you require it.
 If you chose to use SSH to access the container, then `ssh -X yourcontainername` could be an alternative if you have sufficient network throughput.

 ### So where is my data? ###
-If you let all storage option remain the default values, then the configuration is stored on the default pool under the name "deCONZ-data".
+If you let all storage option remain as the default values, then the configuration is stored on the default pool under the name "deCONZ-data".
 To list the storage pools enter: `lxc storage ls`.

     +---------+--------+--------------------------------------------+-------------+---------+
     |  NAME   | DRIVER |                   SOURCE                   | DESCRIPTION | USED BY |